Search: Materials

 Creating a Safe Outdoor Area for Your Hedgehog - ...Make sure it’s made of sturdy materials like wood or metal, and tall enough to prevent climbing out.
 A...

-Choosing the Right Wheel for Your Hedgehog - ...2. **Material**: Look for wheels made from safe, durable materials.
-Plastic wheels are common, but ensure they are sturdy and...
+Choosing the Right Exercise Wheel for Your Hedgehog - ...2. **Material**: Look for wheels made from sturdy, non-toxic materials.
+Plastic is commonly used, but ensure it is thick...